 still maintain that the Top 500 Heavy Metal Songs

-my best books - they were the most fun, with
+are my best books - they were the most fun, with

 the best writing.
 It's very rewarding to do a

 quotes on those songs and albums as well, although

 that might not have been such a coincidence as

 it sounds, because when I booked an interview

-with someone, I would quickly check the database and see
+with someone, I would quickly check the database

-Of' collections and writing a book about one particular
+'Best Of' collections and writing a book about

 With the 'Best Of's it's fun arranging everything,

 and putting it in one place where you can hold

 it all in your hand.
 It's also very interesting

 to find out the the answers to the poll questions.

 But writing about a band feels a little more academic,

 as if you are back working on a school assignment.

 As with the 'Best Of's it also has the feeling

-one place.
+it all into one place.
 There is sort of a unpleasant

 finality about it though, inasmuch as once you've

 done it, a lot of the reasons for talking to those

 bands ever again is now over with.
 Not really

 of course, but all the old archival stuff that

 us about Brave Words and Bloody Knuckles.